 If you have got patio doors or bi-fold doors, flooring is crucial in ensuring continuity between your garden and your interior.
 Use decking outside, and wooden boards inside and make sure they point the same way.

 Even with closed doors, having similar flooring on your patio and your lounge will give the sense of the space being “projected” through the glass and make the inner area seem much larger.

 Even if the materials used are different, or the colours don’t match, the alignment of the boards will help create a form of flow.

 Use ceramic tiles that resemble wood if you don’t desire a wood floor.

 Suppose you don’t want wooden floors in your interior.
-In this case, there are ceramic tiles available which give the feel of wooden boards but are available in several colours to feature a pop of personality to the interiors.
+In this case, there are ceramic tiles available that give the feel of wooden boards but are available in several colours to feature a pop of personality to the interiors.

 You can match other patterns of flooring also as the elongated look of floorboards and decking.
 Parquet flooring inside the house, which lies in a square pattern, are often replicated outside the house with patio stones laid in a very similar way.
-Despite the fact that the materials are different, the similar design would be enough to create a connection between both spaces.
+Despite the fact that the materials are different, a similar design would be enough to create a connection between both spaces.

 Engineered Wood is More Durable.